pulumi/docs/quickstart/kubernetes-guestbook.md

     Permalink: https://app.pulumi.com/joeduffy/k8s-guestbook-dev/updates/1
     ```

-4. The application is now running in our Kubernetes cluster.
+5. The application is now running in our cluster.
+Let's inspect our cluster state to validate the deployment.

     Use `kubectl` to see the deployed services: